Lukas-Bohez/project-one/frontend/articles/2025-housing-crash.md

 ## Government: Corrupt and Complicit

-Politicians didn't create this crisis—they enabled it.
+Politicians didn't create this crisisthey enabled it.
 Campaign donations from real estate lobbies ensure that "affordable housing" remains a punchline.

 **Government Failures in 2025:**
 - **Federal housing budget**: $50 billion (0.1% of GDP)